DrSAR/Graduate2017/README.md

 * Duration of previous studies – ability to complete project within an appropriate time period (academic background, CV, institution transcripts, referee assessments and special circumstances)
 * Academic training and relevant work experience (CV, description of leadership and communication skills attachment and the referee assessments)
 * Contribution to research and development – publications, patents, reports and posters (CV, research contributions attachment and referee assessments)
-* Statement of Research Interests – feasibility, merit and significance (research proposal)
+* Statement of Research Interests – feasibility, merit and significance
 * Critical thinking, application of knowledge, judgment, originality, initiative, autonomy and enthusiasm for research (description of leadership and communication skills attachment, statement of research interests and referee assessments)

 ## Leadership (potential and demonstrated ability).

-This is an important criterion that has to be assessed in an indirect manner, since there is no opportunity for the selection committee to interview candidates.
+This is an important criterion that has to be assessed in an indirect manner.

 Leadership could include the following: